Teen Driver’s Licenses in Arkansas

 - Pass the written exam.

-- The State Police provides study guides to use before you apply.
+- The State Police provides several different study guides to use before you apply.

 - Pass the vision exam.